architxt.bucket.zodb#

 UUIDs are stored as bytes rather than integers, because ZODB only supports integers up to 64 bits, while UUIDs require 128 bits.

-Without a specified storage path, the container creates a temporary database automatically deleted upon closing.
+If no storage is specified, the bucket use a temporary database that is automatically deleted upon closing.

 >>> bucket = ZODBTreeBucket()